-Schöffl and Erickson recommend some amount of functional therapy (2-4 weeks) before starting easy climbing with tape to protect the tissue.
-MacLeod on the other hand advises to splint the finger with tape to resume easy climbing with an open handed grip (as long as there is no pain) while also performing progressive functional exercises.
+- Schöffl and Erickson recommend some amount of functional therapy (2-4 weeks) before starting easy climbing with tape to protect the tissue.
+MacLeod, on the other hand, advises splinting the finger with tape to resume easy climbing with an open-handed grip (as long as there is no pain) while also performing progressive functional exercises.
 Some amount of discomfort is acceptable when beginning to incorporate easy climbing again, but it is a fine line between healing and re-injuring the tissue.
 One small slip-up could send you back to square one or even worsen the injury to a full rupture.

 - GRADE II